zapier/visual-builder/docs/_docs/actions.md

 ![Actions inside Zapier](https://cdn.zapier.com/storage/photos/8dc1f3517e530fd079b9f8107e5e993d.png)

 Whenever a user selects your app's integration in a Zapier action step, they'll see every create and search action in your integration.
-Zapier shows create actions that are marked as _Important_ first, followed by search actions marked as _Important_.
-If users click the _show less common options_ link, they'll then see the remaining actions that weren't marked as important, if any.
+Zapier shows create actions first, followed by search actions.

 Actions are originally listed in the order you add them to your integration.
 As people use your integration, Zapier will show your integration's most popular actions first, automatically reordering them based on popularity.

 You change actions' visibility at any time, if you don't want an action to show first.
-Edit the action, then in the last option on the _Settings_ page, choose _Important_ to have the action show by default, _None_ to hide it behind the _show less common options_ toggle, or _Hidden_ to make this action not usable inside Zapier.
+Edit the action, then in the last option on the _Settings_ page, choose _Hidden_ to make this action not usable inside Zapier.

 ## How to Remove an Existing Action

 ![Remove Zapier action](https://cdn.zapier.com/storage/photos/8e220c4270159ca43b7c1e02036f4a04.png)

-You can remove an action at any time from Zapier visual builder's _Actions_ page.
+You can remove an action from Zapier visual builder's _Actions_ page.
 Click _Actions_ in the left sidebar, then click the gear beside any action you wish to remove.
 Select _Delete_, then confirm to remove the action fully.

 If you remove an action from a live Zapier integration, this will break existing Zaps.
-As such, before removing an action, always [create a new major version](https://platform.zapier.com/docs/versions) of your integration, remove the action from the new version, then migrate users to the new version as when adding any other breaking changes to an integration.
+As such, before removing an action, always [create a new major version](https://platform.zapier.com/docs/versions) of your integration, remove the action from the new version, then follow best practices for migrating users when introducing breaking changes to an integration.